sls1005/table-converter/README.md

 * `markdown` or `md`: Markdown, GFM syntax.
 As of Apr.
 2025, the table syntax is also considered compatible with the GLFM syntax.
 Special characters are not escaped.

 * `markdown-adjusted` or `md-adj`: same as `markdown`, but formatted for better plain text readability on wide screens.
+This assumes a monospaced font.

 * `wiki`: wikitext as supported by MediaWiki.
 Special characters are not escaped.